ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/F8 PMVIE.md

 #### Description

-Sets the movie file that will be played at a future point in the script by [MOVIE][].
+Sets the movie file that will be played at a future point in the script by [MOVIE](F9 MOVIE.md).

 #### FF7 Movie ID List